Written-off vehicles are classed as either a statutory write-off or a repairable write-off.

 Statutory write-off

-A vehicle is considered a statutory write-off if it:
+A vehicle is considered a statutory write-off if it is one of the following:

-- is a motor bike, caravan or trailer that is burnt to such an extent that it is fit only for
+- burnt to such an extent that it is fit only for wrecking or scrap

 - interior and exterior body parts